Sunday, August 14th, 2022, 0620-1920

 I’m calling this day the official start of the Puget Sound section, because I had the first and most awesome views of the sound and also because it was almost all road walking all day.

 My crappy tent site proved to be one of the worst when I woke to a ton of condensation.
 But at least it was very quiet.
-No vehicles came by and I didn’t even hear a noise…well save for one.
-The honking or barking noise of some still unknown animal.
+No vehicles came by and I didn’t even hear a noise…well save for one: the honking or barking noise of some still unknown animal.
 It’s something I hear all the time but last night was especially prevalent.
 I used to think it was the bark of a deer but this night the barks surrounded me and kept coming from all different directions and distances.
-Some bird crowing perhaps?
+Some bird crowing, like a peasant perhaps?
 I still have no idea.
+It’s one of the unsolved mysteries of my hiking career.

-The FarOut maps are terrible…so is the entire guide for this trail but it will get you by ok.
+The FarOut maps are kind of terrible…so is the entire guide for this trail but it will get you by ok.
 It helps to have a few other mapping apps.
 The Locus map is far better because it actually shows the PNT route (though it’s changed in a few places) plus all the roads.
 I purchased the Locus map for less than a dollar and the add-free silver subscription is about a buck fifty a month.
 FarOut’s greatest assets are the user comments that it’s customers give to it for free (to benefit our fellow hikers).
 They should be paying us, not the other way around.
 What a business model: put a crappy product out there for the public and the paying customers will make it much better for you for free.
 You’re welcome, FarOut…not that you care.
+Still, I’m glad for most of their guides.

 This man would be the only person and vehicle I’d see all day…at least until I got to HWY 9 at the very end.
 I actually really enjoyed this day, simply because it was so quiet.
-And also because the views were so great later.
+And also because the views were pretty great later.
 But first I had to descend towards the valley.
 This took most of the morning.
 I had service so I made phone calls.
-I also contacted a trail angel, Mary Walker, to let her know I would arrive her place in a day and ask if it was ok to stay.
+I also contacted a trail angel, Mary Walker, to let her know I would be arriving the area in a day and ask if it was ok to stay.
 She responded right away saying yes.
 I was so excited to visit.
 She lives on a lake and has paddle boards…heck yeah!
+Stories about her place from previous hikers were legendary.

 Fortunately it was easier than expected, mainly because it was so short…about 3 tenths of a mile through the thickest stretch.
 But I had to take it really slow, basically using my trekking pole as a machete to hack my way through the encroaching blackberry tendrils.
 They reached like octopus tentacles across the makeshift path, ready to ensnare a hapless hiker.
-I found that they bent easily when hit with my pole, changing their angle so I could pass.
-But I needed space to be able to swing, so I found myself backing up numerous times to attack a branch I hadn’t previously seen.
+I found that the branches bent easily when hit with my pole, changing their angle so I could pass.
+But I needed space to be able to swing, so I found myself backing up numerous times to attack a branch I hadn’t previously noticed until it was in my face.
 The trick was not to keep pushing forward if one latched on…you’d just continue to become ensnared, getting ripped to shreds.
-Best to back up, relieve the pressure, gently detach the thorny tendril, then hack at it like mad.
-Twig goes to battle with her arch nemesis…the blackberry twig.
+Best to back up, dis-entangle the tendril gently, then hack at it like mad.
+Human Twig goes to battle with her arch nemesis…the blackberry twig.